mr-hoffman/3.10-List-Exercises/README.md

 Write a function that takes a list of words and returns a new list of any words longer than a given number, `n`.

-### Exercise 4: Check commom members between two lists
+### Exercise 4: Check common members between two lists

 Write a function that takes two lists of numbers and returns a new list containing any numbers found in both argument lists.